 It has been designed for Australian conditions only.

 The today's dollar amounts have been calculated by deflating future dollar amounts using community wage growth.
 Wage growth is commonly described as a combination of price inflation plus a margin for improvements in living standards.
 It is assumed your personal salary growth is the same as community wage growth.
-Model My Super estimates wage growth by adding a margin to the rate of price inflation shown on the Assumptions panel.
+The simulator estimates wage growth by adding a margin to the rate of price inflation shown on the Assumptions panel.

-All Model My Super inputs should be in today's dollars.
+All simulator inputs should be in today's dollars.

-Unless otherwise stated the calculations are based on legislation and rules at 1 July 2020.
-In particular, Model My Super allows for:
+Unless otherwise stated the calculations are based on legislation and rules at 1 July 2022.
+In particular, the simulator allows for:

-- Phased increases to the Superannuation Guarantee rate (to 12% of earnings), including the legislated delay in the phased increases
+- Phased increases to the Superannuation Guarantee rate (to 12% of earnings)

-- Temporary reduction in minimum draw down factors for account based pensions until 30 June 2021
+- Temporary reduction in minimum draw down factors for account based pensions for the 2022/23 financial year

 - Low Income Tax Offset